felicia-duwana/brewlytics/README.md

 # Brewlytics

-**Evidence-led performance intelligence for small, single-outlet cafés.**
+**Evidence-led performance intelligence for small, 1-3 outlet cafés.**

 Brewlytics turns POS sales and item-cost exports into a cleaned decision dashboard.
 Café owners can then ask an AI investigation agent why performance changed and receive an answer grounded in their uploaded data.